aspose-tasks/Aspose-Task-Reference-Tutorials/content/english/java/task-properties/parent-child-tasks/_index.md

 ### How can I obtain a temporary license for Aspose.Tasks for Java?
 You can get a temporary license [here](https://purchase.aspose.com/temporary-license/).
 ### Where can I find comprehensive documentation for Aspose.Tasks for Java?
-The official documentation is available [here](https://reference.aspose.com/tasks/java/).
+The documentation is available [here](https://reference.aspose.com/tasks/java/).